TKartist/Dashlivery/README.md

 ## GOAL:
-- Data transformation to clean and organize data for the dashboard
-- Visualization on PowerBI
+- Completely overwritting the code with same logic for better automation of the process and for future integration of newer versions

 - COMPLETEEEEE